 Australian Market Significantly Higher

-(RTTNews) - The Australian stock market is trading significantly higher on Friday, snapping an eight-sessions losing streak, following the broadly positive cues from Wall Street overnight.
-The benchmark S&P/ASX 200 is moving above the 8,750 level, with gains in mining and technology stocks partially offset by weakness in energy stocks.
+(RTTNews) - The Australian market is trading significantly higher on Thursday, extending the gains in the previous session, following the broadly positive cues from Wall Street overnight.
+The benchmark S&P/ASX 200 is moving well above the 8,850 level, with gains in mining and financial stocks partially offset by weakness in energy and technology stocks.

-Oil stocks are mixed.
-Woodside Energy is losing almost 1 percent and Santos is edging down 0.1 percent, while Origin Energy is gaining almost 1 percent and Beach energy is edging up 0.4 percent.
+Oil stocks are mostly lower.
+Beach energy and Santos are losing more than 2 percent each, while Woodside Energy is advancing more than 4 percent and Origin Energy is down almost 1 percent.

-Among tech stocks, Afterpay-owner Block and Xero are gaining almost 1 percent each, while WiseTech Global is advancing almost 3 percent, Appen is surging more than 6 percent and Zip is edging up 0.4 percent.
+In the tech space, Afterpay owner Block is edging down 0.2 percent, WiseTech Global is losing more than 1 percent and Xero is slipping almost 2 percent, while Zip is gaining more than 3 percent and Appen is advancing almost 3 percent.

-Among the big four banks, National Australia Bank, Westpac, Commonwealth Bank and ANZ Banking are edging down 0.1 to 0.4 percent each.
-Gold miners are mostly higher.
-Northern Star Resources is adding almost 2 percent, while Genesis Minerals, Evolution Mining, Resolute Mining and Newmont are advancing more than 2 percent each.
+Among the big four banks, Commonwealth Bank is gaining more than 1 percent, Westpac is adding more than 2 percent, ANZ Banking is up almost 1 percent, while National Australia Bank is edging down 0.1 percent.

-On Wall Street, stocks moved sharply higher over the course of the trading day on Thursday after seeing considerable volatility early in the session.
-The major averages all showed strong moves to the upside, with the Nasdaq and the S&P 500 reaching new record closing highs.
+On Wall Street, stocks moved sharply higher early in the session on Wednesday and saw further upside as the day progressed.
+The major averages added to the gains posted during Tuesday's session, with the Nasdaq and S&P 500 reaching new record closing highs.

-The major European markets also moved to the upside on the day.
-While the U.K.'s FTSE 100 Index surged by 1.6 percent, the German DAX Index jumped by 1.4 percent and the French CAC 40 Index climbed by 0.6 percent.
+The major European markets also showed strong moves to the upside on the day.
+While the French CAC 40 Index surged by 2.9 percent, the U.K.'s FTSE 100 Index is up by 2.1 percent and the German DAX Index shot up by 2.2 percent and 2.1 percent, respectively.

-Crude oil prices came under pressure on Thursday, reflecting profit taking amid ongoing concerns about the Middle East conflict.
-West Texas Intermediate crude for June delivery was down $2.40 or 2.3 percent at $104.48 a barrel.
+Crude oil prices went into freefall after Trump indicated the U.S. and Iran may reach a deal soon.
+West Texas Intermediate crude for June delivery was down $7.83 or 7.66 percent at $94.44 per barrel.

-3 Chip-Aktien fürs BX Musterportfolio: Cadence, Arista & BE Semiconductor im Check

 Inside Trading & Investment